superuser-27/VillageGameAutoplay/README.md

 	- `/setlang_de` or `/deutsch` to change to German :de:
 	- `/setlang_en` or `/english` to change to English :uk:

-6. To start questing/fighting send the command to Village_Game and the script will continue on its own.
+6. To start questing/fighting send the `/quests` or `/battles` command to Village_Game and the script will continue on its own.